dragonfruitnetwork/osu-API/readme.md

   //you can also have beatmaps and other stuff in here - the api key is auto added };

-var x = await Requests.Make<User>(Endpoints.UserInfo,request); //make the request and serialise it to the User model Console.WriteLine(x.First().UserID); //print ID
+var x = await Requests.Stream<User>(Endpoints.UserInfo, request); //make the request and serialise it to the User model Console.WriteLine(x.First().UserID); //print ID
 ```